Emmotes/ic_spoilers/docs/umberto.md

 # Basic Information

-Umberto will be a new champion - potentially in the Founders' Day event on 3 July 2024.
-(It's possible they could be in a different event - we don't know yet.)
+Umberto will be a new champion in the Founders' Day event on 3 July 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">